Courses at A2 level (from 20% to 49% in the placement test)

 The test result/course grade is saved automatically, so no further contact is necessary.

-For organizational reasons, participants from level B2 will be combined in one course.
+For organizational reasons, participants from level B2 will be combined into one course.

 Course materials: Course materials will be handed out.
 ILIAS will be used.